William A. Wellman: Film career

 While in San Diego, Wellman flew to Hollywood for the weekends in his Spad fighter, using Douglas Fairbanks' polo field in Bel Air as a landing strip.
 Fairbanks was fascinated with the true-life adventures of "Wild Bill" and promised to recommend him for a job in the movie business; he was responsible for Wellman being cast in the juvenile lead of The Knickerbocker Buckaroo (1919).
-Wellman was hired for the role of a young officer in Evangeline (1919), but he was fired for slapping Miriam Cooper, the film's star and also the wife of the production’s director, Raoul Walsh.
+Wellman was hired for the role of a young officer in Evangeline (1919), but he was fired for slapping Miriam Cooper, the film's star and also the wife of the production's director, Raoul Walsh.

 Wellman hated being an actor, thinking it an "unmanly" profession, and was miserable watching himself on screen while learning the craft.
-He soon switched to working behind the camera, aiming to be a director, and progressed up the line as "a messenger boy, as an assistant cutter, an assistant property man, a property man, an assistant director, second unit director and eventually...director."
+He soon switched to working behind the camera, aiming to be a director, and progressed up the line as "a messenger boy, as an assistant cutter, an assistant property man, a property man, an assistant director, second unit director and eventually... director."
 His first assignment as an assistant director for Bernie Durning provided him with a work ethic that he adopted for future film work.
 One strict rule that Durning enforced was no fraternization with screen femme fatales, which almost immediately Wellman broke, leading to a confrontation and a thrashing from the director.
 Despite his transgression, both men became lifelong friends, and Wellman steadily progressed to more difficult first unit assignments.

-Wellman made his uncredited directorial debut in 1920 at Fox with The Twins of Suffering Creek.
+Wellman made his uncredited directorial debut in 1920 at Fox with Twins of Suffering Creek.
 The first films he was credited with directing were The Man Who Won and Second Hand Love, released on the same day in 1923.
 After directing a dozen low-budget 'horse opera' films, Wellman was hired by Paramount in 1927 to direct Wings, a major war drama dealing with fighter pilots during World War I that was highlighted by air combat and flight sequences.
 The film culminates with the epic Battle of Saint-Mihiel.
 In the 1st Academy Awards it was one of two films to win Best Picture (the other was Sunrise), although, due to tensions within the studio regarding time and budget overages, Wellman wasn't invited to the event.